alexaspinalldev/Terra-Java/README.md

     - AI was also used to expand the user stories from the initial prompt describing the site's functions.

   - **Content:**
     - Once the ERD was complete, GPT was used to create a JSON import scripts for the lists of Vendors and Coffees.
+Later I also had it create Python shell scripts to add field data such as vendor.about to the existng database.

   - **Code Creation:**
     - GPT was used to cross-examine my proposed ERD, suggesting new fields, and then create the model objects.
+I also used it to suggest improvements to my client javascript, such as in the "loading modal" where I had it add a condition for users ctrl+clicking on the triggering links.

   - **Debugging:**
-    - Reflection: Key interventions included resolving logic errors and enhancing maintainability, with a focus on simplifying complex logic to make it accessible.
+    - GPT was utilised lightly to fix initial issues with my views, and also to troubleshoot issues with my DTL variables and static files not being found.

   - **Performance and UX Optimization:**
-    - Reflection: Minimal manual adjustments were needed to apply AI-driven improvements, which enhanced application speed and user experience for all users.
+    - AI was not used for this purpose

   - **Automated Unit Testing:**
     - Reflection: Adjustments were made to improve test coverage and ensure alignment with functionality.
 Prompts were used to generate inclusive test cases that considered edge cases for accessibility.